Please be aware the above link will take you to the gov.uk website

 WDAA politely requests that anglers remain knowledgeable of any government guidelines on social distancing that are in force whilst fishing and apply these rules accordingly.

-The following guidance should be adhered to whilst angling on WDAA venues.
+The following guidance can be followed whilst angling on WDAA venues and will help stop any spread of the virus.

 Please allow at least the minimum social distance between anglers.

 Where pegs are provided for angling these should always be used.

 Where pegs are not clearly marked, the minimum social distancing should always be applied.

 It is advisable that anglers carry hand sanitising solution to be used after handling gates, locks etc. to avoid the risk of virus spread by skin contact.